-915.4.2.3 Alarm notification.
-For other than Group E Occupancies, activation of a carbon monoxide detector shall initiate alarm notification in accordance with any of the following:

-1. An audible and visible alarm notification throughout the building and at the control unit.

-2. Where specified in an approved fire safety plan, an audible and visible alarm in the signaling zone where the carbon monoxide has been detected and other signaling zones specified in the fire safety plan, and at the control unit.

-3. Where a sounder base is provided for each detector, an audible alarm at the activated carbon monoxide detector and an audible and visible alarm at the control unit.
+- 915.4.2.3 Alarm notification.
+For other than Group E Occupancies, activation of a carbon monoxide detector shall initiate alarm notification in accordance with any of the following: - 1.
+An audible and visible alarm notification throughout the building and at the control unit. - 2.
+Where specified in an approved fire safety plan, an audible and visible alarm in the signaling zone where the carbon monoxide has been detected and other signaling zones specified in the fire safety plan, and at the control unit. - 3.
+Where a sounder base is provided for each detector, an audible alarm at the activated carbon monoxide detector and an audible and visible alarm at the control unit.

-For Group E Occupancies having an occupant load of 30 50 or less more, alarm notification shall be provided in an on-site location staffed by school personnel or in accordance with the notification requirements for other occupancies.
-For Group E occupancies having an occupant load of more than 30 50, an audible and visible alarm shall be provided in an on-site location staffed by school personnel.
+For Group E Occupancies having an occupant load of more than 30 50 or less, alarm notification, including an audible and visible alarm, shall be provided in an on-site location staffed by school personnel or in accordance with the notification requirements for other occupancies.
+For Group E occupancies having an occupant load of more than 30, an audible and visible alarm shall be provided in an on-site location staffed by school personnel.